sersorrel/GarleanDebug/README.md

 _an ffxiv plogon_

-The Garlean Debugger lets you inspect and modify memory without external tools.
+The magitek-powered Garlean Debugger lets you inspect memory without external tools.

 ## Usage